Barn wood barn door headboard

 Right then, I KNEW what it had to become.

 The old horse gate headboard was about to be retired.
-Cuz I was gonna build me a faux barn door headboard!
+Cuz I was gonna build me a barn wood barn door headboard!
+With a fun twist…

 How To Protect Chippy Paint On Wood